dev-konstantinos/MyPdfParser/README.md

 # PDF File Analyzer

-A simple console application to parse and analyze PDF files using the [UglyToad.PdfPig](https://github.com/UglyToad/PdfPig) library.
+A simple console / WPF application to parse and analyze PDF files using the [UglyToad.PdfPig](https://github.com/UglyToad/PdfPig) library.

 ## ✨ Features